- Office add-ins combine a configuration manifest with a web application that uses the JavaScript API to interact with documents and emails.

 Tools for creating Office add-ins

-The Office add-ins platform offers several ways to create projects ready for developmentThese are tailored to different profiles and work preferences.
-The main options are: the Yeoman generator, Visual Studio, the Visual Studio Code Add-on Development Kit, and the Microsoft 365 Agents Toolkit.
+The Office add-in platform offers several ways to create development-ready projects , tailored to different user profiles and work preferences.
+The main options are: the Yeoman generator, Visual Studio, the Add-in Development Kit for Visual Studio Code, and the Microsoft 365 Agents Toolkit.

 Create plugins with the Yeoman generator

-With this generator you can create add-ons to:
+With this generator you can create plugins for:

 - Excel